mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	<pre><code data-lang="text">$ node app.js</code></pre>
 	Your add-on is automatically registered in JIRA for you.
 1. Refresh JIRA in your browser.
-	You'll see the _Stats_ label in the header:
+	You'll see the _Activity_ label in the header:
 	<img src="../assets/images/geiger-1-1.png" width="80%" style="border:1px solid #999;margin-top:10px;" />
 1. Open `routes/index.js`.
 	From here, you'll add the `/stats` route to your app.